Below is a list of the most common questions and issues grant applicants bring to us. This FAQ also details some strategies for successful proposals.

 Under the Income Tax Act, the Foundation may make grants only to "qualified donees."
 For the most part, this means federally registered charities and municipalities.

 Note that not-for-profit organizations do not automatically receive charitable status, and many choose not to apply for it.
 For more information about becoming a registered charity, see the Canada Revenue Agency's publications on this topic.

 Is my project eligible?

-The Foundation will only consider projects that address our granting priorities or complement current Foundation initiatives.
+The Foundation will only consider projects that address our current granting priorities or complement active Foundation initiatives.
 In some areas we are unlikely to consider new projects for the time being; in others, projects are being considered by invitation only.
 Please consult each Foundation initiative for more information.
 Click here to learn more about our granting priorities for 2017.

 What areas will the Foundation NOT consider at this time?

 The Foundation has certain permanent restrictions on what it will fund.

 - which are part of a general fundraising campaign